South Jamaica Houses: History

 Prior to the construction of the project, South Jamaica was considered a slum and severely overcrowded.
 The site of the South Jamaica Houses was occupied by 150 wood-frame houses.
 It was estimated that 3,000 families in the neighborhood needed improved housing conditions.
-On August 16, 1939, New York City Mayor Fiorello H. La Guardia announced plans to allocate $20 million towards five planned public housing projects, including the South Jamaica Houses, and the two-part Vladeck Houses in the Lower East Side of Manhattan.
+On August 16, 1939, New York City Mayor Fiorello H. La Guardia announced plans to allocate $20 million towards five planned public housing projects, including the South Jamaica Houses, and the two-part Vladeck Houses on the Lower East Side of Manhattan.
 The South Jamaica development itself would cost $2.5 million.
 These were some of the first housing developments to be built and operated by the New York City Housing Authority (NYCHA).
 The land was acquired at low cost, and the development was designed to feature low-rise buildings.
 Though located in a predominantly African American neighborhood, the houses were the first NYCHA facility to be racially integrated with both White and Black families.

 Construction began on September 28, 1939.
 The complex was dedicated by Mayor LaGuardia on April 15, 1940.
 The development opened on July 2, 1940, accepting 351 families.
 An additional 96 families moved in on August 5.
 The Jamaica Day Nursery, formerly located on 107th Avenue and 159th Street, was moved into a new headquarters within the complex on September 9.
 The complex generated controversy over the alleged selection of tenants by race, and because many applicants from Manhattan, Brooklyn and The Bronx were selected over local South Jamaica residents.

 Plans to extend the complex emerged in the mid-to-late 1940s.
 On January 6, 1951, the Housing Authority announced plans to condemn additional slum land to build South Jamaica II Houses, extending the complex south to Brinkerhoff Avenue.
 Plans for the project were filed on August 23, 1951, estimated to cost $7.5 million.
 Residential occupation began in May 1954, and the development was completed by October of that year.

 In the 1980s and 1990s, during the national crack cocaine epidemic, the South Jamaica Houses were considered a hotbed for drug-related activity and violence.
 This included the operations of the Corley gang and the Supreme Team.
 This has continued into the 21st century, in spite of major drug raids by the New York City Police Department in 1999 and 2012.